List of first-class cricket records: Hat-tricks

 A hat-trick is when a bowler takes three wickets from three consecutive deliveries.
 Doug Wright achieved the most hat-tricks in first-class cricket with seven.
 Tom Goddard and Charlie Parker each took six.
 In 2019–20, Ravi Yadav uniquely took a hat-trick in his first over on first-class debut, for Madhya Pradesh against Uttar Pradesh in the Ranji Trophy.

 In 1907, Albert Trott of Middlesex took four wickets in four balls, and another hat-trick, in the same Somerset innings.
 In 1963–64, Joginder Rao playing for Services took two hat-tricks in the same Northern Punjab innings during his second first-class match, after having also taken a hat-trick in his début match.
 Other instances of two hat-tricks in a match have been achieved by Alfred Shaw (in 1884), Jimmy Matthews (1912 in a Test match), Charlie Parker (1924), Roly Jenkins (1949), Amin Lakhani (1978–79), and Mitchell Starc (2017-18).

 Four wickets in four balls is a rarer achievement, first done by Joseph Wells (father of science fiction author H. G. Wells) for Kent against Sussex in 1862.
 Alan Walker, for Nottinghamshire in 1956, uniquely took the last wicket of Leicestershire's first innings, and a hat-trick with the first three balls of their second innings.
 Bob Crisp is the only player to take four wickets in four balls on two occasions.

 Five wickets in five balls has never been achieved - one of the closest instances coming in 1925, when CWL Parker struck the stumps with five successive deliveries for Gloucestershire against Yorkshire.
 The second, however, was called a no-ball, so only four wickets were actually taken, including the hat-trick from the 3rd to 5th deliveries.
 Five wickets in six balls has been achieved five times, by Bill Copson for Derbyshire against Warwickshire in 1937, by William Henderson for North East Transvaal against Orange Free State at Bloemfontein in 1937–38, by Pat Pocock for Surrey against Sussex at Eastbourne in 1972, by Yasir Arafat for Rawalpindi against Faisalabad at Rawalpindi in 2004–05, and by Neil Wagner for Otago against Wellington in 2010–11.
 Wagner took five wickets in the over, a world's first.
 Pocock's spell also included six wickets in nine balls and seven wickets in eleven balls, both records.

 Individual records (all-rounders)

 An all-rounder excels at more than one discipline, usually both batting and bowling.
-Wicket-keeping all-rounders are effective batsmen and effective wicket-keepers.
+Wicket-keeping all-rounders are effective batters and effective wicket-keepers.